Quick Answer

 Frequently Asked Questions

 Family doctors can complete the T2201 for most categories.
-For complex or specialised cases (mental health, mobility, vision), specialist documentation is preferred and may improve approval odds.
+For complex or specialised cases (mental health, mobility, vision), specialist documentation can help describe functional limitations clearly when the case is complex.

 Find another practitioner who knows your case.
 Many provinces have DTC-experienced doctors and nurse practitioners.
 For mental functions, a psychologist can certify.
 For walking or dressing, an OT or physiotherapist can certify.